-Innovation and quality are some of the most important elements of RECASENS Philosophy.
-All company processes revolve around them in order to ensure full customer satisfaction.
+Innovation and quality are some of the most important elements of the RECASENS Philosophy.
+All company processes revolve around our philosophy in order to ensure full customer satisfaction.

-In its operating sector (Sunscreen, textile Architecture, Technical fabrics, Decoration, marine and transportation).
-Investment in R&D+i is a constant and is intended to improve fabric performance, optimize production processes both in quality and efficiency, and to respond to specific requests from its customers.
+In our operating sector (Sunscreen, Textile Architecture, Technical Fabrics, Decoration, Marine and Transportation), investment in R&D+i is a constant.
+We are always working to improve fabric performance, optimize production processes both in quality and efficiency, and to respond to specific requests from customers.

-Within these new innovative solutions, RECASENS has developed the Infinity Process for tarps RECacril® and RECsystem, a process in which canvas is subjected to a high-tech treatment to ensure the durability of fabrics.
+As part of these new innovative solutions, RECASENS has developed the Infinity Process for RECacril® and RECsystem fabrics, a process in which materials are subjected to a high-tech treatment to ensure the durability of fabrics.
 In this process, nanoparticles from completely finished products cover the surface of the fabric fibers, forming a permanent coating.
-After treatment, the exposed surface and inside fabric are permanently protected from dirt accumulation and adverse effects of a wide range of atmospheric agents.
+After treatment, the exposed surface and internal fibers are permanently protected from dirt accumulation and adverse effects of a wide range of atmospheric agents.

-The low reactivity and high stability of the Infinity Process applied to the canvas confer a lasting protection, especially against mildew, and provides excellent water-and-oil proofing, protecting awnings from both sun and water.
+With low reactivity and high stability, the Infinity Process delivers lasting protection, especially against mildew, and provides excellent water-and-oil proofing, protecting awnings from both sun and water.

-The vocation of customer proximity service, technical knowledge and commitment to quality has driven RECASENS to adopt a management system according to ISO 9001:2008 certified and issued by TÜV Rheinland, and the implementation of Quality Policy based on the following premises:
+Our commitment to customer service, technical knowledge and quality has driven RECASENS to adopt a management system in compliance with ISO 9001:2008 certification, issued by TÜV Rheinland, and the implementation of a rigorous Quality Policy based on the following premises:

-- Finding the complete customer satisfaction through products tailored to the requirements agreed with our clients.
+- Ensuring complete customer satisfaction through products tailored to our customers’ needs and requirements.

-- Working for a continuous improvement of our processes, products, services and training of our staff.
+- Working for continuous improvement in our processes, products, services and training of our staff.

-- Commit adequate provision of resources to meet the agreed commitments.
+- Committing adequate resources to meet agreed commitments.

-- Provide quality in manufactured products and services, as the basis for the future of our Company.
+- Providing quality in manufactured products and services as the basis for the future of our company.

-- Promote the involvement and commitment of staff.
+- Promoting the involvement and commitment of staff.

 - Not providing products and services that break the applicable law, and being committed firmly with sustainable development and concerned with environmental challenges.

-- Address deficiencies from the moment they are detected.
+- Addressing deficiencies the moment they are detected.

-- Optimize and maintain an appropriate working environment.
+- Optimizing and maintaining an appropriate working environment.

-- Continually strive to set the optimal criteria for health and safety policy.
+- Continually striving to set the optimal criteria for health and safety policy.

 - The commitment of the Managing Director to fulfill these premises.

-The high quality of the raw materials used and stringent quality control procedures to which RECASENS canvas are subjected throughout the production process, allows to offer a 5 year Warranty on all products except RECacril® Decorline line which has a 10 year Warranty.
+The high quality of the raw materials used and stringent quality control procedures to which RECASENS fabrics are subjected throughout the production process, allows us to offer a 5 year warranty on all products except RECacril® Decorline line, which has a 10 year warranty.

 This warranty covers the deterioration of the canvas, putrefaction, mildew and fading in regular atmospheric conditions.
 This warranty does not cover damage due to abuse, neglect, vandalism, perforations, burns and natural disasters.
 It also does not cover normal wear, soiling and stains from air pollution and environmental conditions.